 If you prefer to convert points to American Airlines (AA) or Delta, take a look at Starwood Preferred Guest (SPG) credit card, which allows you to transfer points from SPG to AA or Delta at a 1:1 ratio.

-But this card is not for everyone.
-Because the rewards and benefits are so jaw-dropping, the application process is selective.
+This card is not for everyone.
+Because the rewards and benefits are so great, the application process is very selective.
 You'll need excellent/good credit to qualify.

-To learn more, click here to visit Chase' secure website.
-You'll find the online application there and details on the 50,000 bonus point promotion.
+To learn more, click here to visit Chase's secure website.
+You'll find the online application and details on the 50,000 bonus point promotion.
 Remember, banks change their promotional offers all the time, so if you have great credit, now is the time to apply.

 Do you spend over $1,000 per month?